Skip to main content

 Tom Taulli, EA

-Tom Taulli, EA, operates his own tax preparation and planning firm, Pathway Tax, which he founded in 2000.
+Tom Taulli, EA, founded and operates his own tax preparation and planning firm, Pathway Tax.
 He is a licensed enrolled agent and can represent taxpayers before the IRS.
 He can also prepare and advise on tax matters for all 50 states.

 Charlene Rhinehart, CPA, is a personal finance editor at GoodRx.
 She has been a certified public accountant for over a decade.